voidshine/dameo_book/Game02.md

 As we can see, in this edition the attack 26.g2a2 is ineffective and should be limited to capturing space by 26.e4d5 with an extremely complicated game.

 But White missed this chance to fight for the win.
-It was psychologically difficult to play under such a pressure of threats, Ray wanted clarity and went for further simplification of the position.
+It was psychologically difficult to play under such a pressure of threats.
+Ray wanted clarity and went for further simplification of the position.

 Diagr.
 21
 ![Diagram 21](chapters/Game02/LargeDiagram-021-46.png)